FHantke/brave-browser-wiki/Rewards.md

-staging | boolean | You can use this option for switching between production and staging servers reconcile-interval |integer | Define what the interval should be between monthly contributions in minutes. short-retries | boolean | Enables short retries intervals that can be used for testing contribution failures current-country (Proposed) | string | Indicates the country that this installation should be considered.
+staging | boolean | You can use this option for switching between production and staging servers reconcile-interval |integer | Define what the interval should be between monthly contributions in minutes. short-retries | boolean | Enables short retries intervals that can be used for testing contribution failures current-country | string | Indicates the country that this installation should be considered.
 Currently, only "JP" is effective but any string value will be evaluated.

 ### Usage
 (replace ... with examples from How to run it)